Ricks-Lab/gpu-utils/README.md

 * I/O error when selecting CUSTOM ppm.
 Maybe it requires arguments to specify the custom configuration.
 * Doesn't work well with Fiji ProDuo cards.
 * P-state mask gets intermittently reset for GPU used as display output.
-* *amdgpu-pac* doesn't show what the current P-state mask is.
+* *gpu-pac* doesn't show what the current P-state mask is.
 Not sure if that can be read back.
-* *amdgpu-pac* fan speed setting results in actual fan speeds a bit different from setting and pac interface shows actual values instead of set values.
+* *gpu-pac* fan speed setting results in actual fan speeds a bit different from setting and pac interface shows actual values instead of set values.

 ## References